The Transportation Security Administration has imposed a ban on liquids, aerosols and gels.

 - Arriving passengers may be greeted on the public side of the security checkpoint, in baggage claim, or outside the terminal in the parking lot.

-Accessing Shops Past TIA Security Checkpoints
+Accessing Shops Past TUS Security Checkpoints

 Customers who are not ticketed passengers can shop at the concourse retail stores--as long as they're escorted through the security checkpoint by an authorized gift shop supervisor.